Saving strategies and money saving tips

 Contribute for as long as possible

 Retirement investing is a good habit that you should continue for as long as possible.
 If you have earned income in a given tax year, there is no age limit for contributing to a Roth IRA or an employer-sponsored retirement plan.
-You can only contribute to a traditional IRA until the year before the year you turn 70½.

 Avoid early withdrawals